Model Checking Linear Dynamical Systems under Floating-point Rounding: Pseudo-periodic orbits of non-negative LDS

 The rounded orbit $(x^{(t)})_{t\in \mathbb{N}}$ is effectively pseudo-periodic. \end{theorem}

-In order to establish this theorem, we will find some partitions of the graph associated to $M$ such that each part is effectively pseudo-periodic with the same $\alpha$ in the increase-rate for each state within the partition.
+In order to establish this result, we will find some partitions of the graph associated to $M$ such that each part is effectively pseudo-periodic with the same increasing rate $\alpha$ for every state in the partition.